garevna/pineapple.components/README.md

 #### You can add the global styles and fonts to the project from this package

-You can install the fonts and variables of pineapple.net.au projects so:
+If you don't want to add pineapple-styles from npm registry you can install the fonts and variables of pineapple.net.au projects so:

 ###### main.js
 ```